ovh/docs/pages/cloud/private-cloud/federation/guide.pt-pt.md

 Then, use the following API call to add your Active Directory server as an authentication source.

-You will have to specify information retreived from the previous steps.
+You will have to specify information retrieved from the previous steps.
 Do not check the "noSsl" checkbox.

 > [!api]
 >